UDOOboard/Docs/remoteusage.rst

 ====================

-SSH is a network communication protocol which can be used for a uber cool functionality: remote shell control.
-This basically enables you to remotely operate a device, connected to a network, without direct physical access.
-If you thought this would be only ultranerd stuff, you might be interested in reading this.
+SSH basically enables you to remotely operate a device, connected to a network, without direct physical access.

-What you need to access your Udoo via a remote shell?
-First, check that these requirements are satisfied:
+To access your Udoo via a remote shell check that these requirements are satisfied:

  - You are connected to the same network that Udoo is.
 This can be your home router, with Udoo connected via Ethernet cable and your Laptop trough wireless connection
  - You don’t have firewalls enabled that could block the communication between the two devices
  - Check that the two devices are on the same subnet, if you don’t know what that means, you can just ignore this.

-WINDOWS
+**WINDOWS**